stefanobang/stefanobang/README.md

 ### 💬 About Me

-- 👋 Hi, I’m @stefanobang
+- 👋 Hi, I’m @stefanobang or 방대성
 - 👀 I’m interested in ... becoming a PRO programmer
 - 🌱 I’m currently learning ... a lot of languages
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+AI and server

 <br />
 <br />

 ### 📡 Find Me On
+- 📫 How to reach me ...

 ### 🔧 Tools / Language